strongloop/loopback-authorization-extension/README.md

 2. **Optional**: Define `User`, `Group`, `Role`, `Permission` repositories
 3. **Optional**: Define `Permissions` class
 4. Define your `dataSource`
-5. Extend your application from `AuthorizationApplication`
+5. Add `AuthorizationMixin` to your application
 6. Add `AuthorizationActionProvider` to your custom http sequence handler
 7. Use `GetUserPermissionsProvider` to find user permissions when `signin` and `save` the permissions in user's session